Snehakaushik/task-management-system-Oritso-assignment/README.md

 ---

-## 13. Conclusion
+## 15. Conclusion

-This project demonstrates the development of a **full-stack task management application** implementing CRUD operations and search functionality using modern web technologies.
+This project demonstrates the implementation of a full-stack Task Management System using Java Spring Boot, MySQL, and a web-based frontend.

-The system follows **MVC architecture** and demonstrates understanding of backend development, database design, and frontend integration.
+The application follows MVC architecture and provides full CRUD functionality along with search capability.
+The project showcases skills in backend development, REST API design, database management, and frontend integration.